GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 Building, mining, rotating, fast-replacing, copper/circuit wires, configuration changing, blueprints/deconstruction planner/upgrade planner, moving entities with [Picker Dollies](https://mods.factorio.com/mod/PickerDollies), are all supported.
 If there is some interaction that is not handled, please submit a bug report!

-Deleting or rotating an entity is only allowed in the _first stage_ (as those changes cannot be blueprinted between stages).

-Trains are treated specially; they are only present in one stage (as you usually do not re-paste trains).
-Trains can move from their original position.
-Open the train's gui to reset or update their position.

 Preview entities will be shown for each entity in lower stages.
-If you are in editor mode, you can open them to view the entity's stage info.
+If you're in editor mode, you can open preview entities to view their info.

+### Changing entity settings, upgrading entities

-If an entity cannot be created in a stage for any reason, an error indicator will be shown at all stages.
+If you change the settings of an entity, those changes will be applied to _later_ stages only.
+The entity will be highlighted in blue to indicate the entity has been changed, and a blueprint indicator sprite will appear at lower stages.

-### Stage move tool

-In the bottom right (shortcuts menu, right of the quick-bar), you can access the stage move tool.
+To _upgrade_ an entity, you must use the _upgrade planner_ (instead of fast-replace).
+This will also highlight the entity.

+Copper/circuit wire changes between stages aren't supported; instead, they're always present in all stages.
+To mitigate this, if you connect a new wire to an inserter or belt, in previous stages the control behavior will be set to "no control".

+### Deleting/rotating entities

+Deleting or rotating an entity is normally only allowed in the entity's _first stage_.

+To explicitly delete an entity from later stages, use the Stage Deconstruction Tool (found in the shortcut menu, just right of the quick-bar).

+- When an entity has been stage-deconstructed, an indicator sprite will appear in the next-to-last stage.
+- Alt-select (select for deconstruction cancellation) in the previous stage to remove the deconstruction.

+Note: trains are by default only in 1 stage (set to be deconstructed in the next stage)

+### Moving entities between stages

+There is a hotkey control for moving an entity to the current stage.
+This can be done on entities or previews.

+There is also a Stage move tool to facilitate moving multiple entities between stages.
+This can be accessed in the shortcuts menu (just right of the quick-bar):

-Use (default keybinding) `Shift + scroll wheel` to change the target stage.
+- Use `Shift + scroll wheel` (default keybinding) to change the target stage.
 - Selecting entities will move entities in the _current_ stage to the target stage.
 - Alt/Reverse selecting with the tool will move entities from _any_ stage to the current stage.

-### Changes/upgrades between stages

-Changing the configuration of an entity between stages is supported.
-When this is done, the entity will be highlighted in blue, and an indicator sprite will appear at lower stages.

-Similarly, by using the _upgrade planner_, entities can be upgraded.

-Copper/circuit wire changes between stages are not supported; instead, they are always present in all stages.
+All these actions are compatible with undo!

+### Upgrade on blueprint paste

+There is a user mod setting to "Allow blueprint pasting to upgrade entities".
+When set to true, when pasting a blueprint entity overlapping a compatible entity, the entity will be upgraded (this is different from vanilla behavior).

+### Settings remnants

+If an entity with stage changes is deleted, a "settings remnant" is left behind (white outline).
+If you then undo, those settings will be restored.

+To remove settings remnants, use the `Staged Build Cleanup Tool` (accessed in the shortcuts menu, right of the quick-bar).

+Note: this may become obsolete in the near future!

+### Cleanup tool

+Using the build cleanup tool will remove "settings remnants", and attempt to revive any errored entities.

+Reverse-selecting using the cleanup tool will **force delete** errored entities.

 ### Landfill/tiles

 Landfill can be automatically placed in your blueprints.
-See the settings gui for more details.
+See the "Stage" tab in the settings gui for more details.

-Additionally, the "Flexible Offshore Pump Placement" _startup setting_ enables placing offshore pumps in places not usually allowed.
+The "Flexible Offshore Pump Placement" _startup setting_ enables placing offshore pumps in places not usually allowed.
 This may be useful in designing blueprints with offshore pumps, and is enabled by default.

 ### Blueprints

-The "Blueprints" tab provides many options for blueprint exporting.
+The "Blueprints" tab provides many settings for blueprint exporting.

-Editing the "default" settings will affect all stages in the build, but settings can be overridden for individual stages.
+Editing the "Default" settings will affect blueprints in all stages.
+The settings can be overridden for individual stages in the "Current stage" tab.
 Overriden settings are highlighted in green.

-### Accidental data loss prevention

-If an entity with stage changes is deleted, a "settings remnant" is left behind (white outline).
-If you undo the deletion, those settings will be restored.
-This is so you don't lose data if you accidentally deleted it and undo.
-To remove settings remnants, use the `Staged Build Cleanup Tool` (shortcut, in the bottom right).

-Note: experimentation is planned that may make this obsolete in a future version!
+See the tooltips for more information.

 ### Footgun removal